 An Enso is a traditional Japanese symbol, closely associated with philosophy, and in particular with Zen.
 On the face of it, it is a circle, depicting the circle of life.
 But it is not quite a circle: the Enso never closes, symbolising life's imperfections and incompleteness.

-Ensodo is a weapons infused but still practical self defence art.
-Iaido and the related Mugai Ryu use the traditional Japanese sword to gain an insight into the Zen mind.
-Bujutsu informs all of these with knowledge of traditional Japanese weapons.
+Ensodo is a weapons infused but still practical self defence art which blends Tai Chi, Bujutsu and practical self defence for older students.
+Iaido uses the traditional Japanese sword to gain an insight into the Zen mind.
+Bujutsu informs all of these with knowledge of traditional East Asian martial weapons.
+Zendo gathers together and shares the underpinning philosophies, understandings, and practices.

 The Teaching of Enso Arts